JoshuaQSH/UoL-PhD-Thesis-Template/README.md

-# University of Leeds
+# University of Leeds - PhD thesis template

-## DSS - System Software Group sharing
+## Distributed Systems and Services (DSS) | School of Computing sharing

 This repository contains a $LaTeX$ template for creating PhD theses at the University of leeds.
 The original template is copied from: https://github.com/stonerlab/Thesis-template/tree/PhD